‘Dancing With The Stars’ Fans Lash Out After Back-To-Back ‘Bachelorette’ Stars Win Mirrorball Trophy

-Dancing with the Stars fans are reacting to the Season 29 finale which had Bachelorette star Kaitlyn Brisowe winning the mirrorball trophy with partner Artem Chigvintsev.
+Dancing with the Stars fans are reacting to the Season 29 finale, which had Bachelorette star Kaitlyn Bristowe winning the Mirrorball trophy with partner Artem Chigvintsev.

-On the live finale, Kaitlyn and Artem beat out fellow contenders Justina Machado and Sasha Farber, Nelly and Daniella Karagach, and frontrunners Nev Schulman and Jenna Johnson for the glitzy DWTS trophy, but not all fans agreed with the win.
+On the live finale, Kaitlyn and Artem beat out fellow contenders Justina Machado and Sasha Farber, Nelly and Daniella Karagach, and front-runners Nev Schulman and Jenna Johnson for the glitzy DWTS trophy, but not all fans agreed with the win.

 On social media, some longtime viewers were upset over Kaitlyn’s ballroom triumph one year after Bachelorette star Hannah Brown won the top prize with partner Alan Bersten.
 Some accused producers of rigging the celebrity ballroom competition to favor stars from ABC.